MRC (company): SpinMedia

-SpinMedia (formerly Buzz Media) was an American digital publisher that owned a number of pop culture websites, including Spin, Stereogum, Vibe, and The Frisky.
-It was founded by Anthony Batt (CEO), Marc Brown, Kevin Woolery, and Steve Haldane under the name Buzznet.

-In 1999, Anthony Batt and Marc Brown started a blog, and by 2006, Buzznet had a total of nine employees in the Los Angeles, California, area.
-The Buzz Media name was created as the company started to acquire more pop-culture and music blogs.
+SpinMedia (formerly BuzzMedia) was an American digital publisher that owned a number of pop culture websites, including Spin, Stereogum, Vibe, and The Frisky.
+It was founded in 1999 by Anthony Batt, Marc Brown, Kevin Woolery, and Steve Haldane under the name Buzznet, and by 2006, Buzznet had a total of nine employees in the Los Angeles, California, area.
+The BuzzMedia name was created as the company started to acquire more pop-culture and music blogs.

-On March 19, 2009, the company announced that it raised US$12.5 million in funding from venture capitalists including Anthem Ventures, New Enterprise Associates, Redpoint Ventures, and Sutter Hill Ventures, and Focus Ventures.

 The company acquired Spin Media, publisher of Spin magazine, in July 2012.
 After shutting down the print version of the magazine, reducing its staff to about 200, and focusing on advertising, it rebranded itself as SpinMedia in March 2013.
 At that time, Steve Hansen became its chief executive.
 In April 2013, it acquired Vibe magazine.

 In 2014, M/C Partners became the primary owner of SpinMedia after an assignment for benefit of creditors.
-That year, Buzz Media had also acquired music sites Property of Zack, AbsolutePunk.net, Under The Gun Review, and Punknews.org.
+That year, BuzzMedia had also acquired music sites Property of Zack, AbsolutePunk.net, Under The Gun Review, and Punknews.org.

 In September 2016, SpinMedia sold Buzznet, Idolator, and PureVolume to startup corporation Hive Media.
 In December of that year, Eldridge Industries acquired Spin, Vibe, Stereogum, and Death and Taxes via the Hollywood Reporter-Billboard Media Group for an undisclosed amount, making Billboard the world's largest music brand in terms of digital traffic and audience share.
 Celebuzz, The Frisky, and The Superficial were sold to CPX Interactive.
 In January 2020, Spin and Stereogum were sold to Next Management Partners and the site's management, respectively, as part of a larger focus on Vibe and a music data business.

 Filmography

+Film projects

 Films produced or co-financed by MRC have included: